Decentralized Differentially Private Without-Replacement Stochastic Gradient Descent: Introduction

-In this work, two decentralized SGD algorithms with both privacy and convergence guarantees are proposed.
-In particular, the scenario in which multiple nodes, which are equipped with IoT devices and limited numbers of training samples, aim to learn a global model over the whole dataset (i.e., all the training samples from the nodes) is considered.
+With such consideration, in this work, a decentralized without-replacement sampling SGD algorithm with both privacy and convergence guarantees are proposed.
+We consider a scenario in which multiple nodes with limited numbers of training samples aim to learn a global model over the whole dataset (i.e., all the training samples from the nodes).
 It is assumed that each node has two models: a local model that is only available to itself and a global model that is known to the public.
-At each iteration, a node can decide to update either the local model or the global model.
-To fulfill privacy-aware decentralized SGD in such settings, we first generalize the algorithm in \cite{song2013stochastic} into the decentralized and without-replacement sampling setting, in which the collaborative nodes always update the global model.\footnote{Note that the nodes usually have multiple independent learning tasks.
-In particular, ``one vs. all" multi-class models are commonly used for multi-class classification in the differential privacy literature (e.g., \cite{wu2017bolt}), which means each node has to train one binary classifier for each class.
-In such cases, the proposed algorithm can benefit from decentralized processing since a node can perform updating iterations for other tasks while waiting for the latest model of a task.} Note that in this case the global model is not necessary better than the local model since noise is added to the gradients during each iteration, especially in the high privacy requirement settings.
-Therefore, in the second proposed algorithm, each node further leverages the deep-Q learning algorithm \cite{mnih2015human} to help determine whether to use and update the global model or not.
-The contribution of this work is summarized as follows.
+At each iteration, a node decides to update either the local model or the global model.
+To fulfill privacy-aware decentralized SGD, each node adds noise when it updates the global model.
+As a result, the global model is not necessary better than the local model, especially in the high privacy requirement settings.
+Therefore, we leverage the deep-Q learning framework \cite{mnih2015human} to help determine whether each node updates the global model or not during each iteration.

-\begin{itemize} \item We first generalize the differentially private SGD algorithm in \cite{song2013stochastic} to the decentralized and without-replacement sampling setting, which is suitable for various collaborative learning applications in IoT.
-Then, a deep-Q learning based decentralized differentially private SGD is proposed to further improve the performance.\footnote{Note that the proposed method can work in distributed collaborative learning scenarios other than IoT.
-In addition, it can be implemented in a centralized way without influencing the privacy and the accuracy performance.} \item We provide both privacy and convergence analysis for the proposed algorithms, based on the recent results on without-replacement SGD \cite{shamir2016without,meng2017convergence}.
-The analysis shows that the proposed algorithms converge well even when the nodes can only afford running one pass over the dataset. \item We conduct simulations to verify our analysis.
-Using two public datasets, the effectiveness of our proposed algorithms is demonstrated. \end{itemize}